alphagov/govuk-developer-docs/source/manual/reindex-elasticsearch.html.md

 `govuk_setenv rummager` to make sure the Elasticsearch hostname is set correctly.

-To monitor progress, SSH to an elasticsearch box with port-forwarding:
+To monitor progress, SSH to an Elasticsearch box with port-forwarding:

 ```
 ssh -L9200:localhost:9200 rummager-elasticsearch-1.api.staging